Bulduper/BTW-Robot/README.md

 ## Balancing Two-Wheeled Robot
 This repository contains all the code files for ESP8266 microcontroller regarding the BTW-Robot project.

-The other part of code is the *android app* to control the robot.
-The app will have its own repo soon.
+The other part of code is the *android app* to control the robot remotely.
+[LINK TO REPO](https://github.com/Bulduper/BTW-Robot-Android-App)

 ## A short description